Footscray

 Footscray has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 52 projects likely impacting the area.
-Key projects include New Footscray Hospital, New Footscray Hospital, Joseph Road Precinct, and Footscray Station Precinct Upgrade.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 50 projects likely to impact the area.
+Key projects include New Footscray Hospital, Joseph Road Precinct, Footscray Station Precinct Upgrade, and Maidstone tram maintenance and stabling facility.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.